Akuraga/base-spree-store/README.md

 ```

 ###Seed data & Load samples
-(skip this step if you want to ru a clean installation)
+(skip this step if you want to run a clean installation)

 ```
 bundle exec rake db:seed